hughesjs/OrderBook/README.md

 If I were to spend some time optimising the algorithm for speed, this is the test I would use to guide me.

+The actual test algorithm is essentially the same as the one used for unit testing.

 ## Load/Performance Tests

 The benchmark is great for looking at that calculation in isolation.
 However, it tells us nothing about the speed of the whole system.